akelii/itucsdb1611/docs/user/member2.rst

       :align: center
       :alt: Followers|Following numbers

-      For example, Elif Ak have 6 follower and she follow 9 members.
+      For example, Elif Ak has 6 followers and she follow 9 members.

 Ont he other hand top of the navigation bar there are three icon.
 Most right hand site can be used like following.